2560 x 1440

 This model is one of the more traditional of the whole portfolio.
 It features a bullet design, just like the DS-2CD2085FWD-I camera but it does so with more resistant materials.
 The DS-2CD2625FWD-IZS camera has a full metal body and this makes it vandal proof.
 The quality of the image is not as spectacular as other models (only 2MP) but it still performs well with low lights.
 The price range, due to the strong built, is higher than the average ($300 circa).

-As mentioned previously, the Hikvision’s portfolio is wide and diversified.
+As mentioned previously, Hikvision’s portfolio is wide and diversified.
 For this reason, it is complicated to find an average price for the solutions offered by this company.

 Let’s say that, in the majority of the cases, if you are looking for a Hikvision solution, be ready to spend from $150 to $350 per camera.
 The quality of the products is good and so is the price/quality ratio.
-Companies that participate in federally funded programs in the United States should be aware that Hikvision is on a ban list which would exclude them to accessing any funds.
+Companies that participate in federally funded programs in the United States should be aware that Hikvision is on a ban list which would exclude them from accessing any funds.
 More information regarding the rule can be found here.